It’s important to know how many people are biking, walking, running, and rolling on the trails and bike lanes we build.

 We’d rather prove it.

 To do that, we are working with our Coalition partners to get automated counters installed with new projects.
-The Dequindre Cut extension will have bike and pedestrian counters at three locations.
-The Cass Avenue bike lanes being installed later this year will incorporate counters.
-There will even be two electronic kiosks along Cass that display the daily and annual counts in real-time.
+The Dequindre Cut extension has bike and pedestrian counters at three locations.
+The Cass Avenue bike lanes have eight counters, two of which have electronic kiosks displaying the daily and annual counts in real-time.

-All of this count data will be fed into a centralized web database which we will share with our members and SEMCOG.
-We have had preliminary discussions on how this data might be integrated with national trail count efforts.
+All of this count data is fed into our centralized web database which we will share with our members and SEMCOG.

 We also applaud the U.S. Department of Transportation for recognizing the importance of counting bicycles and pedestrians.

 When we have more accurate data, we can make better decisions and solve problems more effectively for those traveling on foot and on bikes.
 That leads to improved safety, and that’s an outcome we can all live with.

 |Name||Primary Route||Cross Street||City||Detects|